fridge-cms/fridge-cms.github.io/pages/docs/getting-started/index.md

 The Edit Model button at the top of a content type allows you to modify the parts in that conent type.
 The resulting options will be identical to the ones found when you first created the content type.

+## Settings

+The Settings content type functions in exactly the same way as a normal content type, but should be used for global content for your application.
+For instance, this is where you might put copyright information, footer links, or a sitewide logo.